CiscoTestAutomation/genie/docs/userguide/utils/index.rst

 ^^^^^^^^^^^^^^^^^^

 Filter down based on the value of a certain key and sum up the values and evaluate with {==, !=,  >=, <=, >, <} against the total value.
+Comparing to value_operator, this allows you to sum up the values from structure data and create new value as total.
+This operator helps you to reduce steps to calculate the values in your python code.
+For example, below snipped code gathers all 'in_rate' from 'show interfaces' and you will be able to check how much incoming rate has on the device instead of checking per interface.

 .. code-block:: python